Aakanshya-Gahatraj/myCareerExplorer/README.md

 # MyCareerExplorer

-It is a web application providing real-time labor market information (RT-LMI) along with visualization such that it facilitates career exploration of students in Nepal.
+It is a web application providing labor market information along with visualization such that it facilitates career exploration of students in Nepal.
 Some of the major deliverables of the web application are;

 * Job’s Information,